 3. Setup Two-factor Authentication

-Having a strong password often isn’t enough to mitigate cybersecurity risks, for example, if your credentials are not properly encrypted within your company’s systems or if an attacker is able to “guess” using advanced hacking tools.
-Two-factor authentication (2FA) provides an extra layer of protection to your accounts and validates the employee’s identity with little room for error.
+Having a strong password, although it reduces your risks drastically, often isn’t enough to mitigate cybersecurity risks altogether.
+For example, it’s possible that your credentials are not properly encrypted while transiting within your company’s systems.
+Additionally, an attacker might be able to “guess” them using advanced hacking tools that leverage machine learning and large dictionaries.
+This is where two-factor authentication (2FA) comes into play.
+It provides an extra layer of protection to your accounts and validates the employee’s identity with little room for error.
 The extra step could be an email, a text message, a randomly generated PIN, which only the employee would be able to provide.
-While two-step authentication is not hacker-proof, it will add yet another protection to prevent an unauthorized intrusion into your company accounts and systems.
-Many distant connection alerts will be disregarded by your IT teams in these following weeks.
-Two-factor authentication will help limit the risks that an unauthorized connection is being ignored and will act as a second “gate” that will discourage hackers.
+While two-step authentication is not 100% hacker-proof, it will add yet another protection to prevent an unauthorized intrusion into your company accounts and systems.
+As remote work slowly becomes the norm, distant connection alerts will potentially be ignored by your IT teams.
+Two-factor authentication will help limit the risks that an unauthorized connection is being ignored and will act as a second “gate” to your technologies.

 4. Use Strong Anti-virus Software

 Although Windows has decent built-in virus protection (Windows Defender), it is not sufficient to protect your computer from infections.
-Remote workers should be vigilant and install strong anti-virus software, such as Bitdefender, and perform regular scans to identify and malware that could be lurking on their devices.
-They should also verify that the built-in firewall on their routers is activated to secure all potential entry points for hackers targeting remote workers.
+Because of this, remote workers should be vigilant and install strong anti-virus software, such as Bitdefender.
+Besides, they should perform regular scans to identify and malware that could be lurking on their devices.
+They should also double check that the built-in firewall on their routers is activated to secure all potential entry points for hackers targeting remote workers.
 This can easily be validated through the admin dashboard on their routers, generally accessible by typing 192.168.0.1 into your browser’s address bar.

 5. Beware of Phishing Scams

-Hackers are taking advantage of the pandemic to send phishing emails in mass.
+Hackers are taking advantage of the pandemic to distribute phishing emails in mass, as shown by the 667% increase in phishing attacks recorded only in one month during the global epidemic.
 Using the fear and susceptibility surrounding the virus to create convincing scenarios, they attempt to coerce employees into submitting their authentication information or to download malware that will allow hackers to perform further malicious acts.
-Some recent phishing campaigns are attempting to replicate official government documents regarding the COVID-19 virus, allowing hackers to infiltrate malware onto the user’s computer.
-Some types of malware can be used to spy on the users, capture sensitive information and data.
+Some recent phishing campaigns are attempting to replicate official government documents regarding the COVID-19 pandemic, allowing hackers to infiltrate malware onto the user’s computer.
+Some types of malware can be used to spy on the users, capture sensitive information or even encrypt access to any devices on the network to demand a ransom, known as a ransomware attack.
 Since a majority of communications are now performed through emails for COVID-19 remote workers, they are much more susceptible to fall for these attacks.

-Find out if phishing represents a risk for your organizations by performing a phishing test with your employees.
+You can find out if phishing represents a real risk for your organizations by performing a phishing simulation with your employees.